LidorLevi123/LidorLevi123/README.md

 ### Hi there 👋

+- My name is Lidor Levi, and this is my Github.
+You can see a varurtiy of project and see my progress throughout the months.
+Currently working everyday on a new projects to expand my mindset and fullstack skills.
+Thanks for paying a visit!

+- link to my linktree: [site.name=](https://linktr.ee/LidorLevi)

 <!--
 **LidorLevi123/LidorLevi123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.